tartley/tartley.github.io/posts/the-works-of-larry-niven.md

 increasingly assumed, in an advisory role, lending his name to the cover for younger, less well-known authors, who did most of the work.

-Looking back on it not, with 30-or-so year's hindsight, there are also components of Niven's writing that are lacking, and I was slowly growing out of it.
-Hard SF often celebrates the elevation of ideas over characters, and while there is a value to that, particularly for readers who are most vulnerable to the sensation of wonder, it also needlessly shuns other sspects, like the emotional impact of character-driven drama or individual psychological epiphany.
+Looking back on it, with 30-or-so year's hindsight, there are also components of Niven's writing that are lacking, and I was slowly growing out of it.
+Hard SF often celebrates the elevation of ideas over characters, and while there is a value to that, particularly for those readers who are the most vulnerable to the sensation of wonder, it also needlessly shuns other aspects, like the emotional impact of character-driven drama or individual psychological epiphany.
 A more skilled writer, I now think, would have a broader range of tools to imbue the story with more emotional resonance and meaning.